-Day 8: Back to New York to see the diversity of Queens
+Day 8: Back to New York to discover the diversity of Queens

-Queens is a borough full of contrasts and cultures and it is worth dedicating a whole day to soak up its essence.
-Taking as a starting point the mythical Pepsi sign, we will walk through its different neighborhoods and taste its typical dishes.
+Queens is a borough full of contrasts and cultures and it is worth spending a whole day to soak up its essence.
+Taking as a starting point the legendary Pepsi sign, we will go into its different neighborhoods and taste its typical dishes.

-You can tour it all on your own, but if you prefer to go hand in hand with a guide there is the famous New York Contrasts Tour, which will facilitate the tour of the city.
+You can walk around on your own, but if you prefer to go with a guide there is the famous New York Contrasts Tour, which will facilitate the tour of the city.